Jeremy-Doucet/SipPOC/README.md

 ## Getting Started

 Requirements:
-1. Psql v9.5 (this was a included from the generator I used.
+1. Psql v9.5 (this was included from the generator I used.
 If this is a blocker, we can move the project to a pure next.js app)
 2. Nodejs v16.5

 These are the versions that are on my machine.
 Other versions will most likely work, I just wanted to call these out.